taufderl/mailagent/README.md

 	8. run rake db:migrate RAILS_ENV='production'
 	9. run rake assets:precompile and copy asset folder if necessary to public html folder
 	10. run application

+# just done

+- mail: reply field verteiler address
+- recipients as bcc
+- attachements work well
+- ensure that incomingmessage is only available from same host
+- if empty send no lists error
+- user import
+- list#show: remove user,
+- add no of users to lists overview
+- Gemfile add versions and divide by environments!!
+- list recognition only from [] and case insensitive separated by , | \s

+# TODO:

+## important functionality

+- finish import functionality
+- remove old lists mailer
+- dashboard

+## To make it nicer
+- tooltips
+- nice alerts and notices based on localization file

+## Verify
+- all translations are there